jprochazk/garde/README.md

 }
 ```

-You can use multiple rules within a single condition:
+You can use multiple rules within a single condition. `cond = ...` may appear anywhere:

 ```rust
 #[derive(garde::Validate)]